 This study guide includes all correct answers for IS-100.c: Introduction to the Incident Command System

 ICS 100, Introduction to the Incident Command System, introduces the Incident Command System (ICS) and provides the foundation for higher level ICS training.
 This course describes the history, features and principles, and organizational structure of the Incident Command System.
 It also explains the relationship between ICS and the National Incident Management System (NIMS).
 The Emergency Management Institute developed its ICS courses collaboratively with:

 - United States Fire Administration’s National Fire Programs Branch

-Persons involved with emergency planning, response or recovery efforts.
+The target audience includes persons involved with emergency planning, and response or recovery efforts.

 For more information regarding this course please visit